basiqio/basiq-connect-control/README.md

 ## How to use it

 Basiq Connect requires authentication.
-Authentication can be done through providing connect link or access token and user id.
+Authentication can be done by providing connect link or access token and user id.

 - Calling Basiq Connect with provided token and userID Add the following code to your .js file: